Mission & History

 Victoria Morgan was appointed Artistic Director in 1997 and CEO in 2008.
 Also in 2008, Devon Carney, a former principal dancer with Boston Ballet, was appointed Associate Artistic Director.
 Morgan has honored the Cincinnati Ballet tradition of performing not only new works, but also keeping the historic repertoire alive and vibrant.
 A tribute to Frederic Franklin and the Ballet Russe de Monte Carlo in 2002 inspired The New York Times to call the production one of the top ten dance events in the country that season.

-To date there have been three groundbreaking collaborations between Cincinnati Ballet and BalletMet Columbus.
-Together, to great acclaim, the combined companies presented Jewels (2003), Stars and Stripes (2006) and Swan Lake (2009).
+To date there have been four groundbreaking collaborations between Cincinnati Ballet and BalletMet Columbus.
+Together, to great acclaim, the combined companies presented Jewels (2003), Stars and Stripes (2006), Swan Lake (2009 and 2013) and Symphony in C (2014).
 Cincinnati Ballet has attracted top dancers from all over the United States and world.
 The innovation and originality of the new repertoire has molded this exciting group of versatile performers, who approach both traditional and contemporary roles with individual fair and sensational technique.
 They have performed at The Aronoff Center for over a decade to enthusiastic audiences and continue to tour in American cities, including Anchorage, Detroit, Indianapolis and Cleveland and in Europe as well.
 In the 2007-2008 Season, a collaboration with The Suzanne Farrell Ballet in the production of Chaconne, resulted in the presentation of a joint program, both at The Aronoff Center and Washington, D.C.’s Kennedy Center in 2008.
+Cincinnati Ballet has continued to push the boundaries of what ballet can be and draw new and wider audiences with successful live band performances including Over the Rhine (2011 and 2014) and the legendary Peter Frampton (2013), who even wrote brand new music for the ballet.